Embedding and Extending JSONata

 Function signature syntax

-is a sequence of type symbols, each one representing an input argument's type. return
+A function signature is a string of the form <params:return>. params is a sequence of type symbols, each one representing an input argument's type. return is a single type symbol representing the return value type.

 Type symbols work as follows: